asholok/python-validator-livr/README.md

         "building": "NOT_POSITIVE_INTEGER"
     }

-## validator.registerRules({"rule_name": ruleBuilder})
+## validator.register\_rules({"rule\_name": rule\_builder})

-ruleBuilder - is a function reference which will be called for building single rule validator.
+rule\_builder - is a function reference which will be called for building single rule validator.

-See "LIVR.Validator.registerDefaultRules" for rules examples.
+See "Validator.register\_default\_rules" for rules examples.

-## validator.getRules()
+## validator.get\_rules()
 returns object containing all ruleBuilders for the validator.
-You can register new rule or update existing one with "registerRules" method.
+You can register new rule or update existing one with "register\_rules" method.

 # AUTHOR
-koorchik (Viktor Turskyi)
+koorchik (Viktor Turskyi), asholok (Ihor Kolosha)

 # BUGS
-Please report any bugs or feature requests to Github https://github.com/koorchik/js-validator-livr
+Please report any bugs or feature requests to Github https://github.com/asholok/python-validator-livr